OMAZ-Afreet/rihal-codestacker/README.md

 # **_Approach_**

-The first challenge, and probably was the hardest, was how would I _define_ a sentence.
+The first challenge, and probably the hardest, was how would I _define_ a sentence.
 Since there wasn't an example nor a PDF specimen to test my solution on, I took the liberty to come up with a definition of my own.
 Many ideas came to mind, and many trials were conducted.
 Eventually, I landed on the fact that sentences are separated by ". " (namely a period followed by a space).

 Other than that, everything was relatively straight forward, from choosing the technologies to planning and execution.
-To note a few, I took performance and optimization up a notch by delegating heavy operations to background workers and repeated operations, like parsing and top words respectively.
+To note a few, I took performance and optimization up a notch by delegating heavy operations to background workers and caching repeated tasks, like parsing and top words respectively.
 In addition, practicality and usefulness were important to me that I added extra functionalities to most endpoints (check UI I built to interact with this API at "http://localhost:8000/" and the docs at "http://localhost:8000/docs/" or /docs/v2/)

 # **_Instructions_**